 Surely the guy with the phony beard knew it was not real, surely my parents knew it was not real, just as I did.

-A lot of kids seemed to believe it was real, and their excitement seemed to provide some kind of entertainment to the adults.
+A lot of kids seemed to believe it was real, and their excitement seemed to provide some kind of entertainment to the adults, so I guessed that was the reason: entertainment.
+And entertainment was a lie.

 It wasn’t just my parents, it was a massive conspiracy, involving 1000s of pretend Santa Clauses, cartoon artists, school teachers, movies, even the news was reporting on Santa’s whereabouts on Christmas Eve.